RafaelRuiz51/Linux-Security-Lab/README.md

 ## Scripting

-Built Bash and Python scripts to automate security tasks and monitor system activity.

-**What I Did**
+### Summary
+Manual monitoring doesn't scale — security engineers automate everything they can.
+I wrote a Bash script to harden a fresh server automatically, and two Python tools to monitor authentication logs and alert on suspicious IP behavior in real time.

+### What I Did
-- Wrote a Bash hardening script that configures ufw, Fail2ban, and SSH automatically
+- Wrote a Bash hardening script that installs and configures ufw, Fail2ban, and SSH in one run
-- Built a Python auth monitor that reads /var/log/auth.log and reports system stats every 30 seconds
+- Built a Python auth monitor that reads /var/log/auth.log and reports CPU, RAM, disk, and failed login counts every 30 seconds
-- Built a Python IP alert system that detects IPs exceeding a failed login threshold
+- Built a Python IP alert system that tracks failed login attempts per IP and fires an alert when a threshold is crossed — mimicking what real SIEM tools do

 **Screenshots**